 The Manager shall seek to establish and document a credible narrative on its contribution to the achievement of impact for each investment.
-Contributions can be made through one or more financial and/or non-financial channels.
-The narrative should be stated in clear terms and supported, as much as possible, by evidence.
+Contributions can be made through one or more financial and/or non-financial channels.2 The narrative should be stated in clear terms and supported, as much as possible, by evidence.

-As a Fund Manager, we regard our contribution to the funds' impact to include:
+As a fund advisor and manager, we regard our contribution to the funds' impact to include: